George Lutfallah: Royal aspirations

 Despite Lufallah's efforts and spending, Ponsot who feared that the latter's campaign was gaining too much momentum, eventually ignored his claim to candidacy, which collapsed after the forged documents were uncovered.
 Ponsot who had previously maintained a cautious stance, eventually chose to intervene to prevent prolonged instability.
 He advanced the presidential election to the earliest date permitted under the constitution.
 On 26 March 1929, Charles Debbas secured re-election with 42 votes, granting him another three-year term.
 Lawsuits Lutfallah filed against politicians and journalists who had benefited from his largesse were all dismissed.
 His ultimate failure reinforced the republican system in Lebanon.

 Death and legacy

 Prince George Lutfallah died in London on 20 June 1941.
-The Lebanese poet Khalil Gibran, who died in 1931, composed a 29-verse preemptive elegy in his memory.
+The Lebanese poet Khalil Gibran, who died in 1931, composed a 29-verse preemptive elegy for Lutfallah.
 Lutfallah’s career is seen as the starting point of a pattern in Lebanese politics, where wealthy emigrants or businessmen sought to translate their fortunes into political power.
 This precedent, first visible during the Mandate period with his candidacy, continued in later decades with figures such as Prime Minister Rafiq Hariri and deputy Issam Fares.